-- 15 The two conventional DEM-based simulations (Methods section 4.2), assuming a large and small value of the threshold A_c , yielded similar results as the burned DEM approaches.
-The supraglacial drainage network simulated by a relatively large A_c (450 m2, equivalent to 50 WV DEM pixels) is similar to the conservative image-mapped streams/rivers, whereas the drainage network simulated by the small A_c (90 m2, equivalent to 10 WV DEM pixels) is similar to the non-conservative image-mapped streams/rivers (Table 1).
-Depending on this choice of A_c threshold and also NSE threshold we find optimal v_h values ranging from $0.3 - 1.2 \times 10^{-3}$ m/s, which is consistent with the optimal range obtained by using the burned WV DEM - $(v_h = 0.2 1.5 \times 10^{-3} \text{ m/s})$.
-However, v_c shows large variations in optimal values, ranging from 0.4 to 2.0 m/s because DEMmodeled supraglacial drainage networks do not match very well with remotely sensed river networks (Yang et al., 2015b), especially for small supraglacial streams (King et al., 2016).
-Consequently, the lower value of $A_c = 90 \text{ m}^2$ is recommended for use during the peak melting period if a high-resolution remotely sensed supraglacial stream/river map is not available.
+The two conventional DEM-based simulations (Sect.
+4.2), assuming large and small values of the threshold A_c , yielded results similar to those of the burned DEM approaches.
+The supraglacial drainage network simulated by a relatively large A_c (450 m2, equivalent to 50 WV DEM pixels) is similar to the conservative image-mapped streams-rivers, whereas the drainage network simulated by the small A_c (90 m2, equivalent to 10 WV DEM pixels) is similar to the nonconservative image-mapped streams-rivers (Table 1).
+Depending on this choice of A_c threshold and also NSE threshold we find optimal v_h values ranging from 0.3 to $1.2 \times 10^{-3} \text{ m s}^{-1}$, which is consistent with the optimal range obtained by using the burned WV DEM ($v_h = 0.2-1.5 \times 10^{-3} \text{ m s}^{-1}$).
+However, v_c shows large variations in optimal values, ranging from 0.4 to 2.0 m s^{-1} , because DEM-modeled supraglacial drainage networks do not match very well with remotely sensed river networks (Yang et al., 2015b), especially for small supraglacial streams (King et al., 2016).
+Consequently, the lower value of $A_c = 90 \text{ m}^2$ is recommended for use during the peak melting period if a high-resolution remotely sensed supraglacial stream-river map is not available.

-25 5.7 Seasonal evolution of moulin discharge hydrographs
+5.7 Seasonal evolution of moulin discharge hydrographs

 Seasonal changes in the relative proportion of open-channel vs. interfluve zones substantially alter the timing and magnitude of moulin discharge hydrographs (Fig. 7).
-If the supraglacial stream/river network is well developed (i.e., has high drainage density) and the interfluve zone is small, large diurnal variations in moulin discharge are simulated.
-This finding suggests that under well-developed conditions, open-channel travel is particularly important, similar to results reported for the SRLF

-30 model (Banwell et al., 2013).
+If the supraglacial stream-river network is well developed (i.e., has high drainage density) and the interfluve zone is small, large diurnal variations in moulin discharge are simulated.
+This finding suggests that under well-developed conditions, openchannel travel is particularly important, similar to results reported for the SRLF model (Banwell et al., 2013).